Lehigraphy/concordat/fire.md

 Before him, the fire crackled, the flames twisting and curling around each other, dying and then reappearing.
 The smith understood why some still thought they could see the future in the fire, or messages, or warnings.

 The fire felt warm on his face.
-A gentle warm, soft, different from the near-white glow of his furnace.
+A gentle warm, soft, different from the near-white glow of his forge.

 ‘It’s not iron,’ he said.
 ‘Doesn’t strike like iron.’